GfSE/SAF-Specification/viewpoints/Logical-Internal-Exchange-Viewpoint.md

 * defines the delegation of system element interfaces to the system boundary interfaces
 ## Applicability
 The Logical Internal Exchange Viewpoint supports the "Develop Models and Views of Candidate Architecture" activity included in the "Architecture Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.4] and contributes to the preliminary interface definition and system architecture description.
+## Presentation
+One or more IBD featuring the Logical Elements of the SOI, and the SOI boundary, containing connectors for each identified SOI interface delegation to SOI elements, as well as connectors between related interfaces of SOI parts.
+An interface is a connection resource for hooking on the Logical SOI Elements to other Logical SOI Elements.
+Item flows are defined for each exchange on the identified interface.
+Recommendation: Use more than one IBD focused on different areas of interest to keep the view comprehensive.
+Depending on the Stakeholder Concerns the logical item exchange information might be suppressed.

 ## Stakeholder
 * [Hardware Developer](../stakeholders.md#Hardware-Developer)
 * [IV&V Engineer](../stakeholders.md#IV&V-Engineer)